kellyjonbrazil/jc/README.md

 {'filename': 'echo', 'flags': '-rwxr-xr-x', 'links': '1', 'owner': 'root', 'group': 'wheel', 'size': '18128', 'date': 'May 3 22:26'}]
 ```
 Two representations of the data are possible.
 The default representation uses a strict schema per parser and converts known numbers to int/float JSON values.
-Certain known values of None are converted to JSON Null, and, in some cases, additional semantic context fields are added.
+Certain known values of None are converted to JSON Null, known boolean values are converted, and, in some cases, additional semantic context fields are added.

 To access the raw, pre-processed JSON, use the `-r` or `raw=True` options.

+Schemas for each parser can be found in the `docs/parsers` folder.

 ## Installation
 ```